kuhe/Angular-Baseball/README.md

     app/client/node_modules/baseball> npm install

-This will run the build once and start the file watchers
+This will run the start the file watchers.
+Use gulp build to just build once.

     app/client> gulp